Outbound Exchange: Step-by-Step Process

 Please note: you may not contact or apply to the host institution until you have applied with the Office of Global Business/CIBER at the Fisher College of Business.

-- Attend an Information Session offered through September to November.
+- Research your exchange program.
+Search our website or attend an Information Session offered through September to November.
 Please check the Student Exchange main page for the dates and times of the sessions.
-(Attending an Information Session is required to meet with an exchange advisor)

-- Undergraduate students must complete the Course Planning Worksheet to check that you fulfill the Criteria for International Student Exchange.
-(Meet with the Jane Palmer, the UG academic advisors for exchange.)
+- Undergraduate students must complete the Course Planning Worksheet to check that you fulfill the criteria for Student Exchange.
+(Meet with the Jane Palmer [Undergraduate Academic Advisor] and Kozue Isozaki [Study Abroad Advisor] to complete the form.)

-- Create an account on the on-line application system and start your application.
+- After you have made your selections apply online.
 Applications open around September to October every year.
 You will need to upload your information listed below:

-- Top choices of our International partners (choose 2) that best suit your interest and/or academic program.
+- Top choices of our International partners (choose 3) that best suit your interest and academic program.

 - Electronic copy of your completed Course Planning Worksheet.